 This challenge is exactly as it sounds, I’m going to try and freeze all non-essential spending for 21 days.
 If you’d like to try this challenge too, it can help with debt management.

-My previous challenge, MARCH GROCERY CHALLENGE: Cut my spending by 21%, was quite a success and I have been itching to do another spending challenge ever since.
+My previous challenge, where I cut down on grocery costs, was quite a success and I have been itching to do another spending challenge ever since.
 The opportunity has finally presented itself, and although I think this one will be harder than the last, I am very excited.
 As I mentioned in a previous post, I am now saving for a wedding.
 The fiancé and I have a great savings plan in place in which we will transfer a percentage of each check into the wedding fund.
 If all goes as planned we will have enough money on the day of the wedding and will not start our married life in debt.
 That is of course THE PLAN.

 Unfortunately, with it being the beginning of the summer, we have been spending frivolously (buying new clothes, eating out at restaurants with rooftop decks, planning camping trips, and signing up for pricey road races) and realized this past weekend that we can’t make the transfers we thought we’d be able to make this month.
 So Sunday night I proposed the 21 Day Spending Freeze to get us back on track.
 Well, Monday I was too lazy to cook and we went to Panera for dinner.
 We are not off to a great start so I decided to blog about it.
 This way I am held accountable for what I spend, and maybe I can encourage others to join me and take part in their own spending freeze.